Getting Colossus to Pay Up: Prognosis and Permanent Impairment

-After a course of treatment for an injury, a treating physician is supposed to give a "prognosis," or a forecast of the likely course of the injury in the future.
-Basically, the doctor gives an idea of how successful the treatment was at healing an injury.
+After a course of treatment for an injury, a treating physician is supposed to give a "prognosis" or a forecast of the likely course of the injury in the future.
+The doctor gives an idea of how successful the treatment was at healing an injury.

 In the medical records and reports, prognosis is usually stated in terms of "Good," "Poor," or "Guarded."
 It is up to the treating physician to make a prognosis for an injury, and the language they use directly affects the value Colossus assigns or doesn't assign to the claim.

 If an injury is completely healed, the treating physician should give the duration of each individual injury.
-This is the only way to get the Colossus system to allocate the proper amount of severity points for pain and suffering.
-Without the duration of injury, clients will miss out on a large amount of value because Colossus simply won't recognize it.How Does Prognosis Affect Claim Value?
+This is the only way to get the Colossus system to allocate the proper severity points for pain and suffering.
+Clients will miss out on much value without the duration of injury because Colossus simply won't recognize it.How Does Prognosis Affect Claim Value?

-According to Mark Romano, who was formerly in charge of all Colossus "tuning" at Allstate, the prognosis rating is actually the #3 value driver in the entire Colossus evaluation.
+According to Mark Romano, formerly in charge of all Colossus "tuning" at Allstate, the prognosis rating is the #3 value driver in the entire Colossus evaluation.
 This means that an adequately rendered prognosis will have a significant impact on the value of the claim.
-It also means that an improperly rendered prognosis will receive no value and leave a large amount of potential recovery money on the table.
+It also means an improperly rendered prognosis will receive no value and leave much potential recovery money on the table.

 - Resolution Undetermined

 - No complaint / no further treatment required